Frequently asked questions

 - If I register the company name, will this protect all work we produce?

 No, the registration covers the work that is submitted with the application, it is not possible to provide evidence for items not yet created, as copyright does not exists until the work is in a tangible form (i.e. recorded or written down).
-Additionally the company name is not itself a copyright item, (though we do accept logos).
+You must therefore include all items that you wish to be covered in your submission.

 - Should someone working for a company still register?